anisul-Islam/git-github-documentation/README.md

 GitHub also has its own concept of "releases" that are closely related to Git tags.
 A release on GitHub is a way to package and distribute software versions, and it often corresponds to a Git tag.
 When you create a GitHub release, you can upload release assets (e.g., binaries, documentation) and provide release notes.

 In summary, GitHub tags are essentially Git tags, and they are used to mark important points in a repository's history, often associated with releases or significant commits.
 They help users easily reference and work with specific versions of a project.

+#### 3.3 Git squash

+**Git squash** is a process of combining multiple commits into a single commit.
+This is often done to clean up a commit history before merging into a main branch, making the commit history easier to understand and manage.

+##### Why Squash Commits?

+1. **Clean History**: It helps to create a cleaner and more readable commit history.
+2. **Logical Grouping**: Combines related changes into a single commit, which can make it easier to understand the context of changes.
+3. **Reduced Noise**: Removes unnecessary commits, such as those with minor changes or fixes, that clutter the commit history.

+##### How to Squash Commits

+You can squash commits using the interactive rebase feature in Git.

+##### Example: Squashing the Last 3 Commits

+1. **Start Interactive Rebase**:

+    ```bash
+    git rebase -i HEAD~3
+    ```

+    This command will open an editor with a list of the last 3 commits.

+2. **Mark Commits to be Squashed**:
+    - In the editor, you'll see something like this:

+        ```
+        pick abcdef1 Commit message 1
+        pick abcdef2 Commit message 2
+        pick abcdef3 Commit message 3
+        ```

+    - Change `pick` to `squash` (or `s`) for the commits you want to squash:

+        ```
+        pick abcdef1 Commit message 1
+        squash abcdef2 Commit message 2
+        squash abcdef3 Commit message 3
+        ```

+3. **Save and Exit the Editor**:
+    - After marking the commits, save and close the editor.
+Git will then combine the commits.

+4. **Edit Commit Message**:
+    - Another editor window will appear, allowing you to edit the commit message for the squashed commit.
+You can combine the commit messages or create a new one.
+    - Save and close the editor to complete the rebase.

+Git squash is a powerful technique to streamline commit history, making it easier to review and understand.
+By using interactive rebase, you can squash multiple commits into one, ensuring your project history remains clean and meaningful.

 ### 4. GitHub Advanced Features => Create Video